psharma04/academic-kickstart/content/post/physics-hsc-consolidation/index.md

 ![alt_text](https://schoolnotes.xyz/image-cdn/physics-hsc-consolidation-1/image45.jpg "image_tooltip")

-Nickel crystal acts as a diffraction grating (unexpectedly due to anneal) 🡪 electrons gave diffraction pattern similar to X-Rays.
+Nickel crystal acts as a diffraction grating (unexpectedly due to anneal) $\rightarrow$ electrons gave diffraction pattern similar to X-Rays.
 Diffraction have been seen with neutrons, He and alpha where λ matches de Broglie’s predictions.

 As angle θ was changed, a diffraction pattern was made.
 Diffraction is a wave property.
 Wavelengths measured from electron diffraction; interference patterns matched De Broglie’s (λ = h/mv) predictions, confirming his matter-wave theory.
 George Thomson fired a beam of electrons through a thin gold foil and observed diffraction rings thus, 2 teams using different experiments, proved the wave nature of electrons thus, proving De Broglie’s proposal.